Skip to Content

 How many years an action has occurred

 Again, think of an as a unit of time.
 Use an when talking about how long you’ve been doing something, how long it’s been since an event occurred or when you will do something in the future.
-Using année for this example sentences would sound very awkward to the French ear.
+Using année for these example sentences would sound very awkward to the French ear.

 On habite ici depuis trois ans.